GNOME/gnome-control-center/README.md

 ## Reporting Bugs

 Bugs should be reported to the GNOME bug tracking system under the product gnome-control-center.
-It is available at https://gitlab.gnome.org.
+It is available at [GitLab Issues](https://gitlab.gnome.org/GNOME/gnome-control-center/issues).

 In the report please include the following information -